galiakraicheva/Django-Girls-Rails-Girls-Continuation-Materials/how_does_the_internet_work.md

  ***
 Additional Resources: If you are interested in learning more terms, here is a quick guide from [Digital Ocean] (https://www.digitalocean.com/community/tutorials/an-introduction-to-networking-terminology-interfaces-and-protocols): read until Network Layers.
 However, as a beginning you won't need that much details so feel free to skip to the next section if you are not interested or you find the tutorial difficult to understand.

+The continuation of the topic, written by me :) Give link

 Here is a another very descriptive tutorial, which goes into more details than the above description: [20 Things I Learned about Browsers and the Web] (http://www.20thingsilearned.com/en-US)